 Welcome to the Old Courthouse Museum.
 This building was constructed in 1873-74 for $7000, and, with the exception of the five-year period from 1882 to 1886, it served as the Pepin County Courthouse until 1985.
-It is the only remaining wood-frame courthouse in Wisconsin and one of only two existing Greek Revival style courthouses in the state.
+It is the only remaining wood-framed courthouse in Wisconsin and one of only two Greek Revival style courthouses in the state.
 Both the courthouse and jail are listed on the State and National Registers of Historic Places.

-A Lynching in Durand
+The Maxwell Brothers - A Lynching in Durand

 Click here to learn more about the infamous Maxwell Brothers!